JMoVS/installing_video_transcoding_on_windows/lxss_method.md

 To begin, open Settings and go to Update & Security -> For Developers -> and change your computer to "Developer Mode".

 Head into your search bar in Windows and look for "windows-features" and you should find a control panel link getting you to a nice window where you can activate the "Windows-Subsystem for Linux (Beta)".
-When this is done, start your Ubuntu shell (if you don't immediately see a link, search for "Ubuntu" in the search bar) and follow the instructions.
+When this is done, restart your computer.
+After the restart, open cmd.exe and run 'bash' and accept the terms.
+After it finishes downloading, you can start your Ubuntu shell (if you don't immediately see a link, search for "Ubuntu" in the search bar) and follow the instructions.
 When you're done, you should run

 ```
 sudo apt-get update && sudo apt-get upgrade